tlwill38-bit/tlwill38-bit.github.io/docs/04-Schematic/schematic.md

 ## Float Switch Schematic

 This is a shematic of our projects water intake pump it uses a Ir Sensor/Emitter to determine when the circuit will close actuating the water intake pump when the tank is full(a schematic for a float switch is included however it is not used) the Microcontroller will send a downstream signal to the water distributor.
+The LCD was removed due to footprint issues

 ![schematic](MainUpdatedSCH.png)